 This involves seeing a person as always behaving in ways that upset us when, in fact, for example, s/he may only occasionally upsets us with his/her behaviour.
-A common expression which reflects such over -generalisation is :
+A common expression that reflects such over -generalization is :

 ‘You never think about anyone but yourself!’

-when, in fact, if we gave the matter more thought, we would be able to think of plenty of evidence which contradicted this.
+when, in fact, if we gave the matter more thought, we would be able to think of plenty of evidence that contradicted this.

 All of the above, then, can make us feel more intensely angry than would be objectively warranted.
 To put it in a very colloquial way, the above represent examples of how we can fall into a trap of unnecessarily ‘winding ourselves up’.

-Research has shown that a very effective way of treating these types of ‘thinking errors’ is cognitive behavioural therapy (CBT).
+Research has shown that a very effective way of treating these types of ‘thinking errors’ is cognitive-behavioral therapy (CBT).
 Click here to read one of my articles on this.

 David Hosier BSc Hons; MSc; PGDE(FAHE)